 Some of the subweapons in the Castlevania games fall into this trope.

 In almost every game, the throwing knife.
 It can be thrown faster than most of the other subweapons (and, in some cases, in clusters of three), but it does less damage than your whip, and in later games armored enemies are immune to it.
 They like to stash these in candles just before a boss encounter, so you'll be stuck with the weakest weapon in the game before your fight.

 Later games did give the knife a powerful Item Crash called "Thousand Knives" that proves to be quite effective against most enemies.
 The only problem is that it keeps you stuck in one position while you're doing it, it takes a long time to finish, and you can't cancel out of it, so using it at the wrong moment can be deadly.

-Once you unlock the Shooter job class in Circle Of The Moon, you can make daggers home in on enemies, which can actually be pretty handy.
+Once you unlock the Shooter job class in Castlevania: Circle of the Moon, you can make daggers home in on enemies, which can actually be pretty handy.
 The Shooter also does more damage with daggers than the other job classes (but they still aren't as powerful as your whip).

 The original style games had an occasional Cross, which killed almost every enemy on screen.
 But it's always placed where there are only a few enemies, which you could easily handle without it.

 The axe subweapon is disappointingly situational.
 It does great damage, but has such a high arc that most enemies will simply walk under it, which makes it completely useless at anything less than extreme range or against flying enemies (which it's fantastic against).